Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Background

 Confidential computing protects \emph{data in use}, complementing traditional security measures such as encryption that protect \emph{data at rest} and \emph{data in transit}.
-The most common approach to confidential computing is to use trusted execution environments (TEEs), such as enclaves and confidential virtual machines (CVMs), which are provided by hardware features like AMD SEV~\cite{amd-sev} and Intel TDX~\cite{intel-tdx}.
-These environments isolate sensitive data and code.
-Thanks to their strong isolation capabilities, hardware-based TEEs ensure even privileged entities such as the OS and hypervisor cannot access the data being processed.
-In addition to isolation, most hardware-based TEEs also provide runtime encryption and remote attestation.
-Runtime encryption guarantees all code and data within a CVM (or enclave) are encrypted in memory, offering an additional layer of protection.
-Remote attestation allows users to verify the integrity of a remote CVM (or enclave) running in the cloud before transmitting any sensitive data.
-Originally exclusive to CPUs, confidential computing is now supported by the latest GPUs as well, such as the NVIDIA H100~\cite{nvidia_tee_2023}.
-Many cloud providers offer confidential computing as a service, primarily through the use of CVMs.
-In this work, we use the terms TEE and CVM interchangeably.
+The most common approach to confidential computing is using trusted execution environments (TEEs), i.e., enclaves and confidential virtual machines (CVMs), which are provided by hardware features such as Intel SGX~\cite{mckeen2013innovative}, AMD SEV-SNP~\cite{amd-sev}, and ARM CCA~\cite{arm-cca}.

+The TEEs isolate sensitive code and data from the rest of the system.
+Thanks to their strong \emph{isolation} capabilities, hardware-based TEEs guarantee that even privileged software such as the operating system (OS) and the hypervisor cannot access the sensitive data being processed.
+In addition to isolation, most hardware-based TEEs also provide \emph{memory encryption} and \emph{remote attestation}.
+Memory encryption guarantees all code and data in TEE memory are encrypted, offering an additional layer of protection against physical attacks such as cold boot attacks.
+Remote attestation allows users to verify the integrity of a remote TEE, before transmitting any sensitive user data.